calvinballing/calvinballing.github.io/_posts/2017-04-15-Post-ApocalypticLotR.md

 Wizards
 =======
 What do we know of the magic of wizards?
 Gandalf really does seem to be quite an impotent wizard.
 His wizardry consists of such things as reading books (a rather scientific thing to do), launching fireworks (gunpowder is not such an advanced concept, especially if you are one of the few people who spends time in a library), fighting a Balrog (potentially a pre-arranged stunt), escaping Orthanc with the help of the Eagles (we only have his word to go on here).
-Keep in mind that we are told the story from the perspective of an unreliable narrator who certainly does believe in magic, and will interpret events as such.

 Saruman, who has worked together with Gandalf, also knows how to use explosives, and puts them to great effect at Helm's Deep.